RAKWireless/WisCore/release/wiscore/README.md

 to use Alexa, you need set dsn, more details please refer to the next <a href="#note">NOTE</a>;
 Otherwise you will be able to use webui cheerfully!**

+# release Beta-rc515

+update the version of libcurl

+# History Version

-# release - Eng-rc503
+## release - Eng-rc503

 Fix exit bug when logout

-# History Version

 ## release - Eng-rc502